slashback100/presence_simulation/README.md

 * Set the number of days of historic the simulation will use (the delta)
 * Set the number of scan interval used to switch entities in seconds.
 Default is 30 seconds.
 Warning, the smallest number you choose, the more computing process the component will take.

+(!) you may encounter an "User input malformed" error.
+Change the Delta to something else than 7, save, then you can change back to 7 clicking in the option of the integration.
+This is a known issue.

 You can edit these configurations afterwards by clicking on Options in the integration screen.

 # Use it